piccobit/semver/README.md

 2. When constraint checking is used for checks or validation it will follow a different set of rules that are common for ranges with tools like npm/js and Rust/Cargo.
 This includes considering prereleases to be invalid if the ranges does not include one.
-If you want to have it include pre-releases a simple solution is to include `-0` in your range.
+If you want to have it include prereleases a simple solution is to include `-0` in your range.
 3. Constraint ranges can have some complex rules including the shorthand use of ~ and ^.
 For more details on those see the options below.